TechnoSam/trace-multiplier/README.md

 # Notes
 Written with Python 3.6.0

+Verified on Python 2.7.5 (version on CS rlogin at time of writing)

 Included binary-bal.rep example file with binary3-bal.rep output from running
 ```
 python tmult.py binary-bal.rep 0.75 binary3-bal.rep